jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/caching-inline-async.md

 Caching</a> section, and specifically, <a href="../index.html#geode-caching-provider-inline-caching-asynchronous">Asynchronous
 Inline Caching</a>, in the <a
-href="../index.html#geode-caching-provider">Caching with VMware
-GemFire</a> chapter of the reference documentation for more information.
+href="../index.html#geode-caching-provider">Caching with [vmware-gemfire-name]</a> chapter of the reference documentation for more information.